marshineer/SimpleRegression/README.md

 This project was undertaken to learn more about regression analyses using the scikit-learn library.
 It consists of five notebooks analyzing three datasets.

 ## Project Descriptions
+TO DO: Update descriptions to use point form for readability.
+Use 'Overview' and 'Key Takeaways' headers.

 ### Heating and Cooling Load Predictor